 Low-resolution face images lack sufficient information required for recognition and have a certain degree of ambiguity.
 In this research, we propose cross-quality knowledge distillation framework and devise a series of effective algorithms (e.g., selective knowledge distillation, bridge distillation, few-shot distillation, hybrid order relational distillation, etc) to facilitate low-resolution face recognition in the wild, which are published in IEEE TIP, ACM MM and AAAI.

 Tracking and understanding tiny objects plays an important role in many visual intelligence applications like video surveilance, military and medical.
 In this research, we aim to propose effective solutions to facilitate the robustness, accuracy and efficiency of deep visual tracking in the real-world scenarios like UAV and unmanned systems, which are publised in ACM MM, IEEE TNNLS and TIP, and have been deployed in some unmanned devices.
-Our solutions won the first places in two recent challenges (VisDrone-SOT@ICCV2019 and Anti-UAV@CVPR2020).
+Our solutions won the first places in two international challenges (VisDrone-SOT@ICCV2019 and Anti-UAV@CVPR2020).

 The rapid developping Deepfake technologies can easily generate large-scale high-fidelity fake videos, causing serious social influence.
 This research aims to discove the latent patterns inside Deepfake videos, proposes effective Deepfake detection approach by using temporal dropout 3DCNN and predictive representation learning, and develops explainable tool (XAI) to make the prediction more understandable for human.
 Our solution delivers state-of-the-art performance on popular benchmarks.
 These works are published in ICME and IJCAI.